Marshall looks to extend streak vs FIU | Federal News Network

-BOTTOM LINE: Marshall looks for its eighth straight win in the head-to-head series over Florida International.
-Marshall has won by an average of 15 points in its last seven wins over the Panthers.
+BOTTOM LINE: Marshall looks for its ninth straight win in the head-to-head series over Florida International.
+Marshall has won by an average of 15 points in its last eight wins over the Panthers.
 Florida International’s last win in the series came on Jan.
 15, 2015, a 66-62 win.

-SAVVY VETERANS: Both of these teams have leaned heavily on their seniors this year.
-Radshad Davis, Tevin Brewer, Dimon Carrigan and Eric Lovett have combined to account for 45 percent of Florida International’s scoring this season.
-For Marshall, Taevion Kinsey, Jarrod West, Jannson Williams and Mikel Beyers have collectively accounted for 66 percent of all Marshall scoring.
+SAVVY VETERANS: Senior leadership could play a big role in this game’s outcome.
+Radshad Davis, Tevin Brewer, Dimon Carrigan and Eric Lovett have collectively accounted for 45 percent of Florida International’s scoring this season including 42 percent of the team’s points over its last five games.
+For Marshall, Taevion Kinsey, Jarrod West, Jannson Williams and Mikel Beyers have combined to account for 64 percent of all Marshall scoring.

-FACILITATING THE OFFENSE: Andrew Taylor has directly created 44 percent of all Marshall field goals over the last three games.
-Taylor has 15 field goals and 22 assists in those games.

-DEFENSIVE DISRUPTION: Florida International is 5-0 when holding opponents to 42.4 percent or worse from the field, and 3-6 when opponents shoot better than that.
-Marshall is 7-0 when allowing 44.3 percent or less and 0-4 whenever opponents exceed that mark.
+UNDEFEATED WHEN: The Panthers are 5-0 when holding opponents to 42.4 percent or worse from the field, and 3-7 when opponents shoot better than that.
+The Thundering Herd are 5-0 when the team records at least nine steals and 3-4 when falling short of that total.

-ASSIST RATIOS: The Thundering Herd have recently used assists to create buckets more often than the Panthers.
-Florida International has an assist on 29 of 71 field goals (40.8 percent) over its previous three games while Marshall has assists on 49 of 84 field goals (58.3 percent) during its past three games.
+STREAK STATS: Florida International has lost its last three home games, scoring an average of 70.3 points while giving up 77.

-DID YOU KNOW: Florida International as a collective unit has made 11.3 3-pointers per game this season, which is fourth-best among Division I teams.
+DID YOU KNOW: Florida International as a collective unit has made 11.3 3-pointers per game this season, which is third-best among Division I teams.
+The Panthers have made only 8.3 3-pointers per game over their four-game losing skid, however.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25